orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Gravity is change in local spatial structure.
+*Gravity is change in local spatial density.
 And local structure we can change.
 Maintain a sufficient bubble lacking this change and we unlock the secret of anti-gravity.*
 ***[], []***
 ***Physicist @ [] , 2184***